ParallelMaths/parallel/pages/8-08-computer-music.md

 You can use the following website to try different possibilities.
 Good luck.
 [http://www.brainmetrix.com/8-queens/](http://www.brainmetrix.com/8-queens/){target="_blank"}

-By the way, there are 92 distinct solutions, and we’ll have one of the them in the answer sheet.
+By the way, there are 92 distinct solutions, and we’ll have one of them in the answer sheet.

 ---